 What am I required to do?

-If you receive a Self-Isolation / Test and Trace Payment you must self-isolate as requested by NHS Test and Trace.
+If you receive a Test and Trace Payment you (or your child) must self-isolate as requested by NHS Test and Trace.

 Please visit the NHS website for details of the NHS Test and Trace self-isolation requirements for those who are tested positive and those who have been in contact with someone who has tested positive and has now been told to self- isolate.